Time Zones: Complete Guide

 How Time Zones Work

 A time zone is a region that uses the same standard time.
 The world is divided into strips (generally 15° of longitude), each representing one hour.
-However, borders and political boundaries often create irregular shapes.
+[Wikipedia: Time Zones]

 Basic Formula